stockc/mutt-gtd/README.md

 How to use it
 -------------

 In mutt you hit \<esc\>w to mark an email with the tag "waiting" and unmark it by hitting \<esc\>w again.
 To limit your view to emails with tag "waiting" just hit \<ctrl\>w.
 Use u for "urgent", t for "todo" and r for "review".
+With \<ctrl\>d you limit your view to all email threads that have no tags assigned.

 Happy tagging